Tempest 23

-The design was built by the O'Day Corp. in the United States from 1964 to 1968, with 390 boats built, but it is now out of production.
+The Tempest 23 is a recreational keelboat built by the O'Day Corp. in the United States from 1964 to 1968, with 390 boats built.

-Design

-The Tempest 23 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a masthead sloop rig, a spooned raked stem; a raised counter, angled transom; a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
-It displaces 3000 lb and carries 1250 lb of ballast.
+The fiberglass hull has a raised counter, angled transom; and a skeg-mounted rudder controlled by a tiller.
+It has a hull speed of 5.5 kn.

+It is a masthead sloop.
 The sail plan consists of a 115.00 sq. ft. mainsail, 113.10 sq. ft. jib and 339.00 sq. ft. spinnaker.
 It can be sailed with a Tri-radial headsail.

-The boat is normally fitted with a small 4 to 6 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
-The galley is located on the port side just forward of the companionway ladder.
+It has two berths in the "V"-berth.
+The galley is on the port side just forward of the companionway ladder.
 The galley is equipped with a two-burner stove.
-The head is located opposite the galley on the straboard side.
+The head is opposite the galley on the starboard side.
 Cabin headroom is 48 in.

-The design has a PHRF racing average handicap of 258 and a hull speed of 5.5 kn.